flitvious/GHReborn/notes.md

 ## Things to consider

-* libtcode zip should be integraed properly, cheap stuff for now
+* libtcode zip should be integraed properly (subfolders at least), cheap stuff for now
-* wrapper around libtcod random numbers function
-* wrappers around all libcode stuff to eventually replace libtcode (no mac support = bad)

 ## Some sort of roadmap